ticilicarzze/BaSP-M2023/README.md

 - Solve the problems raised
 - Correct mistakes made in the CSS code last week

+## Week 06
+- Learn how to manipulate the DOM with JavaScript
+- Create the Login and Sign-Up of the landing page
+- Validate forms in Login and Sign-Up with JavaScrip and HTML
+- Use CSS to style the pages and for some visual effects in the validation
+- Added href to navigate between the pages

 ## Author
 - Ticiano Licarzze